 Open the terminal, and enter the following command to check.

 Check free memory and disk.

-If you have sufficient space in you hard-disk then lets continue.
+If you have sufficient space in your hard-disk then let’s continue.

 Step:1 Make swap off